Mod-two cohomology rings of alternating groups: Detection by subgroups

 \begin{theorem} The restriction to $V_n^\pm$ of transfer product decomposibles are zero. \end{theorem}

-\begin{proof} Transfer products involving cup-monomials in the $\gamma_{1,k;m}$ will be pulled back from the cohomology of symmetric groups, from which the result follows from Theorem~\ref{decomptozeroinVn}.
-All of our other almost-Hopf ring generators are in the cohomology of alternating groups indexed by powers of two, so a non-trivial transfer product in our basis $\mathcal{B}_\pm$, $\mathcal{B}_o$ factors through $\alt_{2^{n-1}} \times \alt_{2^{n-1}}$.
+\begin{proof} By Proposition~\ref{restrictiontransfer}, transfer products involving cup-monomials in the $\gamma_{1,k;m}$ will be pulled back from the cohomology of symmetric groups, from which the result follows from Theorem~\ref{decomptozeroinVn}.
+All of our other almost-Hopf semi-ring generators are in the cohomology of alternating groups indexed by powers of two, so a non-trivial transfer product in our basis $\mathcal{B}_\pm$, $\mathcal{B}_o$ factors through $\alt_{2^{n-1}} \times \alt_{2^{n-1}}$.